 Manual presses are used for laboratory sample preparation, small-scale production, and repair work, and are suitable for metal stamping, marking, riveting, forming, and bending operations.

-Hydraulic presses are used in metal forming, forging, stamping, punching, mould manufacturing, deep drawing, die casting, and other sheet metal processes.
+Hydraulic presses are used in metal forming, forging, stamping, punching, mold manufacturing, deep drawing, die casting, and other sheet metal processes.
 Mechanical presses are suitable for metal stamping, forming, and extrusion operations, suitable for mass production.

 Pneumatic presses are used for bending, stamping, forming, and cutting metal sheets.
-Also, punching presses are used in automotive, aerospace, electronics, and construction industries for manufacturing automotive parts, electronic device enclosures, building metal structures, metal frames, and brackets.
+Also, punching presses are used in the automotive, aerospace, electronics, and construction industries for manufacturing automotive parts, electronic device enclosures, building metal structures, metal frames, and brackets.

 Parts & Diagram